PiotrMachowski/Home-Assistant-custom-components-Xiaomi-Cloud-Map-Extractor/README.md

 #### Full

-> This configuration purpose is to show all available options, do not use it unless you know what you are doing.
+> This configuration's purpose is to show all available options, do not use it unless you know what you are doing.

 ```yaml
 camera: